Xeift/Kizmeow-Telegram-Discord-Bot/README.md

 The bot is currently under development, it only forward text messages now.

-What's the different between Kizmeow and other existing bots?
+What's the difference between Kizmeow and other existing bots?
 -----------------

 |                                                                   | Kizmeow | Other Bots |